Bullets For Big Game Hunting

 A-Square

 The A-Square Company offera a "Triad" of premium round nose bullets that are identical in SD and BC in any given caliber and weight.
 This allows all three to be used as required in the same rifle without a change in the point of impact.
 One bullet is a homogenious solid for elephant, rhino and buffalo.
-Another is the "Lion Load" bullet, designed to penetrate and then fragment for great stopping power on large predators.
+Another is the "Lion Load" bullet, designed to penetrate and then fragment for great stopping power on the big cats.
 The third is a sophisticated all-around design called the "Dead Tough."
 The latter is designed for deep penetration and controlled expansion in big, tough animals.
 The Dead Tough has earned an excellent repuation as a general purpose bullet for large African game

 Barnes